 Councils are complex and vibrant organisations that require talented and dedicated individuals to participate in making the decisions that count.
 Deciding whether to stand is an important decision.

-The Local Government Association of Tasmania has produced a range of resources including presentations and a handbook for candidates, Becoming a Councillor.
+The Local Government Association of Tasmania produces a range of resources including presentations and a handbook for candidates.

-Under the Land Use Planning and Approvals Act 1993, the Launceston Interim Planning Scheme 2015 controls the use and development of land, including the erection of signage.
-The following applies to signage for the Local Government Elections.
-Candidates are able to erect one election sign per building or tenancy, which meets the following criteria:
+Under the Land Use Planning and Approvals Act 1993 (Tas), the Tasmanian Planning Scheme controls the use and development of land, including the erection of signage.
+For the 2022 local government elections, an election sign must:

-If you have any questions regarding erection of election signage, please contact Anthea Rooney or Leanne Purchase at the City of Launceston on 6323 3000.
+If you have any questions regarding erection of election signage, please contact the City of Launceston team on 6323 3000.